 Gilligan C, Wolfenden L, Foxcroft DR, et al. Family-based prevention programmes for alcohol use in young people.
 Cochrane Database Syst Rev. 2019;3(3):CD012287.
 PMID: 30888061 pubmed.ncbi.nlm.nih.gov/30888061/.

 National Institute on Alcohol Abuse and Alcoholism website.
-Alcohol screening and brief intervention for youth: a practitioner's guide. pubs.niaaa.nih.gov/publications/Practitioner/YouthGuide/YouthGuide.pdf.
+Alcohol screening and brief intervention for youth: a practitioner's guide. www.niaaa.nih.gov/sites/default/files/publications/YouthGuide.pdf.
 Updated February 2019.
-Accessed April 9, 2020.
+Accessed September 9, 2022.